Matt Olson Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 19th in the league.

-- The Cubs' 4.15 team ERA ranks 15th among all MLB pitching staffs.
+- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.16).

-- The Cubs allow the sixth-fewest home runs in baseball (173 total, 1.1 per game).
+- Cubs pitchers combine to allow 175 home runs (1.1 per game), the sixth-fewest in the league.

-- The right-hander last pitched on Friday against the Colorado Rockies, when he threw six scoreless innings while giving up four hits.
+- His most recent time out was on Saturday against the Colorado Rockies, when the righty tossed three innings, surrendering three earned runs while allowing five hits.

-- The 31-year-old has a 5.24 ERA and 8.4 strikeouts per nine innings in 28 games this season, while giving up a batting average of .266 to his opponents.
+- The 32-year-old has a 3.88 ERA and 7.8 strikeouts per nine innings across 26 games this season, while allowing a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.